 Cash me out, and you will see what I’m about.

-Kids, rodents, families, criminals, whatever it is you want out.
+Kids, rodents, families, criminals, anything you want out.

 Insert money in me and watch me attack.

-Constitutional rights I don’t know anything about that!
+Constitutional rights, I don’t know a thing about that!

 Comments